compusciencing/compusciencing.github.io/_posts/2023-09-20-makingcs-education.md

  29K ┌─┴ CIRCUITPY                 │████████████████████████████████████████████████ │ 100%
 ```

-And here are some commands for automatically managing the device:
+And here are some commands for automatically managing the device using [circup](https://github.com/adafruit/circup):

 ```bash
 conda activate cli           # Activate an environment in which to install a utility